The Tribal Vibe: Workshops - Retreats - Festival

 • If we observe or suspect malignent or dysfunctional behaviour we reach out to TTV crew for support.

-• We leave no trace.
+• We leave no or better trace.
 Where ever we go we strive to leave the place in a cleaner and more harmonious state.

 No drugs or alcohol policy